luispedro/luispedro_org/publications/list.rst

     <https://genome.cshlp.org/content/early/2018/03/01/gr.233940.117.abstract>`__
     in Genome Research (2018) [`DOI <https://doi.org/10.1101/gr.233940.117>`__]

+    *One sentence summary*: Infants get some microbes from their mothers, but not all and it's not random: Actinobacteria and Bacteroidia are transmitted more than Clostridia.
+Fathers matter too.

 27. Paul I Costea, **Luis Pedro Coelho**, Shinichi Sunagawa, Robin Munch, Jaime Huerta‐Cepas, Kristoffer Forslund, Falk Hildebrand, Almagul Kushugulova, Georg Zeller, Peer Bork `Subspecies in the global human gut microbiome
     <http://msb.embopress.org/content/13/12/960>`__ in Molecular Systems
     Biology (2017) [`DOI <http://doi.org/10.15252/msb.20177589>`__]

+    *One sentence summary*: We infer subspecies in the human gut microbiome, which can be linked to phenotypic effects.

 26. **Luis Pedro Coelho** `Jug: Software for parallel reproducible computation in Python